Exawind/exawind-manager/docs/index.rst

    ... etc

-We can repeat this process for iterating on the code and create further complex single line commands or scripts for testing our code changes.
+We can repeat this process for iterating on the code and create further complex single line commands or scripts for automating the testing of our code changes.

 One very useful thing that is possible with our Spack environment is that we can add more specs to our environment, where ``spack install`` will rebuild the entire environment.
 So we could have ``amr-wind+cuda`` and ``amr-wind~cuda`` in the same environment and reinstall and test AMR-Wind on the GPU and the CPU with the same command while using the same source code changes.

-We can also add more develop specs to the ``spack.yaml``, such as dependencies of AMR-Wind.
+We can also add more develop specs to ``spack.yaml``, such as dependencies of AMR-Wind.
 Then we can develop both AMR-Wind and its dependencies while using a single ``spack install`` command to rebuild and test the environment in a very agile way that is adaptable to the developer's use case.
 This is the key benefit to using Spack for software development and we have found it to be extremely effective in developer productivity.

 More Exawind-Manager Topics
 ===========================

+Below is a list of notable Exawind-Manager, Spack-Manager, or Spack topics and useful features where we might expand upon this documentation.

-1. Machine configuration files
+1. Designing machine configuration files
 2. More Spack-Manager commands and shortcuts
+   a. quick-create
+   b. quick-create-dev
+   c. quick-develop
+   d. quick-activate
+   e. build-env-dive
+   f. spack manager include
 3. Custom package files and class inheritance
 4. ``CTestPackage`` class and custom Spack phases
 5. Automated nightly testing using CDash
 6. Managing gold files
-7. Containers for CI using Github Actions
+7. Snapshots and containers for CI using Github Actions
 8. Source mirrors
 9. Build caches
 10. Deploying large software environments
+11. Rpath
+12. Relocatable binaries
+13. Automatic generation of module files
+14. Spack views
+15. Spack build artifacts